matrix-org/dendrite/README.md

 $ ./dendrite-monolith-server --tls-cert server.crt --tls-key server.key --config dendrite.yaml
 ```

 Then point your favourite Matrix client at `http://localhost:8008`.
-For full installation information, see
-[INSTALL.md](docs/INSTALL.md).
-For running in Docker, see [build/docker](build/docker).

 ## Progress

 We use a script called Are We Synapse Yet which checks Sytest compliance rates.
 Sytest is a black-box homeserver
 test rig with around 900 tests.
 The script works out how many of these tests are passing on Dendrite and it
 updates with CI.
-As of August 2020 we're at around 52% CS API coverage and 65% Federation coverage, though check
+As of October 2020 we're at around 56% CS API coverage and 77% Federation coverage, though check
 CI for the latest numbers.
 In practice, this means you can communicate locally and via federation with Synapse
 servers such as matrix.org reasonably well.
 There's a long list of features that are not implemented, notably:
  - Receipts